mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 | {   name: "Delta Air Lines",   country: "United States",   ... }, | localFieild    foreignField | {   ...,  name: "Star Alliance",   airlines: [ "Lufthansa", ... ]   ... } |
 | {   name: "Lufthansa",   country: "Germany",   ... }              |               as            | {   ...,  name: "SkyTeam",  airlines: [ "Delta Air Lines", ... ]  ... }   |

 Suppose we're aggregating over an *airline's* collection, and we want to fetch which *alliance* the airline belongs to.
 As the argument *from would specify air alliances -- (from: "air_alliances")*.
 Next, we would specify *name as the argument to localField -- (localField: "name")*, the value we want to *compare to*.
-The argument to a *localField* can resolve to either an *array or a single value*.
+The argument to a *localField* can resolve to either *an array or a single value*.
 Then we specify *airlines as the argument to a foreignField -- (foreignField: "airlines")*, the value we want to *compare from*.

-The argument to foreignField can also resolve to either an array or a single value.
+The argument to *foreignField* can also resolve to either *an array or a single value*.

-We can see that based on the argument so far, Penguin Air won't match anything.

-Delta Airlines will match SkyTeam.

-And Lufthansa will match Star Alliance.

-Those matches were brought into the current document as alliance.

-We could have given any string value we wanted, but keep in mind, that if we specify a name that already exists in the working document, that field will be overwritten.
+We can see that based on the argument so far, *Penguin Air* won't match anything. *Delta Airlines* will match *SkyTeam*.
+And *Lufthansa* will match *Star Alliance*.
+Those matches were brought into the current document as *alliance*.
+We could have given any *string value* we wanted, but keep in mind, that if we specify a *name* that already exists in the working document, that *field will be overwritten*.

 Notice here that because the document was named Penguin Air and did not have any results, there is an empty array.